SamVerschueren/mongoose-seeder/README.md

 ## Changelog

-- **1.0.1**
+- **1.0.2**
-    - Version of mongoose is now fixed because of unstable warnings
+    - Version of mongoose is fixed because of unstable warnings

 - **1.0.0**
     - Initial release